BehanBoshoff/DockerComposePyMicroservices/flask/README.md

 # DockerizedFastAPI
-Dockerized FastAPI Template to build off of.
+A dockerized FastAPI Template to build off of.